kaiachain/kips/KIPs/kip-1.md

 ### Shepherding a KIP

-Parties involved in the process are you, the champion or *KIP author*, the [*KIP editors*](#kip-editors), and the Klaytn core developers.
+Parties involved in the process are you, the champion or *KIP author*, the [*KIP editors*](#kip-editors), and the Kaia core developers.

 Before you begin writing a formal KIP, you should vet your idea.
-Ask the Klaytn community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research.
-It is thus recommended to open a discussion thread on [the Issues section of this repository](https://github.com/klaytn/KIPs/issues).
+Ask the Kaia community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research.
+It is thus recommended to open a discussion thread on [the Issues section of this repository](https://github.com/kaiachain/KIPs/issues).

 In addition to making sure your idea is original, it will be your role as the author to make your idea clear to reviewers and interested parties, as well as inviting editors, developers and community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your KIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
-For example, the work required for implementing a Core KIP will be much greater than for others and the KIP will need sufficient interest from the Klaytn client teams.
+For example, the work required for implementing a Core KIP will be much greater than for others and the KIP will need sufficient interest from the Kaia client teams.
 Negative community feedback will be taken into consideration and may prevent your KIP from moving past the Draft stage.

 ### Core KIPs